 D. Social Sciences and Industry

-Agriculture: Shiroyone Senmaida (白米千枚田) on the Noto Peninsula, Japan, showing the effort to live on limited land (2019).
+Agriculture: Shiroyone Senmaida on the Noto Peninsula, Japan, illustrating the effort to cultivate life on limited land (2019).

-Agriculture: An irrigation canal in Takachiho, Japan, built by the people of this area through their efforts to enable rice farming in the mountainous area far from rivers (2023).
+Agriculture: An irrigation canal in Takachiho, Japan, constructed around 1900 through the efforts of local residents to enable rice farming in this mountainous region, far from natural water sources (2023).

-Agriculture: Grapes in Turpan, China, grown using the “karez” system of underground canals built and maintained to provide water in the arid region (1996).
+Agriculture: Grapes in Turpan, China, cultivated using the “karez” system—a network of underground canals built and maintained to supply water in this arid region (1996).

-Fishery: Chinese fishing nets, the traditional fishing method introduced from China to Kochi, a spice trading center in India, around the 14th century (2009).
+Fishery: Chinese fishing nets, a traditional fishing method introduced from China to Kochi, a spice trading center in India, around the 14th century (2009).

-Manufacturing: The Boston Beer Company, the pioneering craft brewery known for its “Samuel Adams” brand (2015).
+Manufacturing: The Boston Beer Company, a pioneering craft brewery known for its “Samuel Adams” brand (2015).

-Distribution: A Hema Xiansheng (盒马鲜生) store in Hangzhou, a new Alibaba retailer that aims to integrate online and offline (2018).
+Distribution: A Hema Xiansheng store in Hangzhou, a new Alibaba retailer aiming to integrate online and offline shopping (2018).

 Advertising: Skytyping over Cambridge, USA: MOHEGAN SUN (a casino) GO……?
 (2014)